-Did you know (or did you already have a feeling) when you started, what your career would become?
+Did you know (or did you already have a feeling) when you started what your career would become?
 What is your advice for someone who has a vision but no connections?

 All you need is a vision.
 I started my career at a non-profit.
 It turned out to be the most amazing gig.
 I learned that the more you work, the more connections you’ll make.
 Never let lack of connections affect your vision or get in the way.
 Dream big, do it well and go after it with passion.
-In the process you willl develop all of the connections you need.
+In the process you will develop all of the connections you need.

 How does one deal with workplace bullying from higher ups within a system?